 This item is part of our “unrestored” col

 This traditional French armoire has curved crown molding above a hand-carved medallion surrounded by a variety of long stemmed flowers.
 Both panelled doors are framed with exceptional deep carved moldings.
 All the hardware is original.

 Late 18th century French Provencial Armoire of impressive proportions.
 Standing almost 9 ft. tall, this walnut armoire has beautifully carved moldings from the cornice to the door as well as the side panels.
 This armoire also features the original steel hinges and brass key escutcheons.

 Mid to late 18th century Danish oak armoire with detailed molding surrounding book matched paneled doors, bun feet and brass escutcheons.
 The interior is fitted with a set of 4 oak shelves behind each door - all of which are removable.

 There is a subtle grace to this original painted Swedish cupboard due to the multiple generations of use spanning 200 years.Notice the remains of a crown & date of 1807 on the bonnet & traditional vases of flowers on the panel doors; also the face on key hole/escutcheons.

 Beautiful antique Swedish cupboard with the original paint.
 The crown and two upper & lower door panels are covered in traditional folk art floral patterns of the region.

-Antique mahogany cabinet from Denmark, circa 1850 to 1870, with a single door and two drawers.
+Antique Danish mahogany cabinet, circa 1850-1870, with a single door and two drawers.